cseferlis/OMDSMod4/Homework 3b/Synapse SQL Script, External Table Creation, and Data Visualization/README.md

-# Homework 7: Synapse SQL Script, External Table Creation, and Data Visualization
+# Homework 3b: Synapse SQL Script, External Table Creation, and Data Visualization

-In Homework 7, you will connect to the `.parquet` file created in Homework 6, mount it as an external table in your Azure Synapse Serverless Pool, and visualize the data using Synapse Studio.
+In Homework 3b, you will connect to the `.parquet` file created in Homework 3a, mount it as an external table in your Azure Synapse Serverless Pool, and in Homework 3c visualize the data using PowerBI.
 This assignment will require setting up proper permissions for your Azure Storage account, ensuring the correct configuration of your `.parquet` file, and running queries to produce a visual representation of the data.
+In Homework 3c, you will then connect to your Synapse environment from PowerBI and visualize the data you've been working with.

 ## Objective
 Create an external table in Azure Synapse, use Synapse SQL scripts to read `.parquet` files, and visualize the queried data.